-Figure 21: Overview of the methodology used for each phase of the pilot entire LEAP process must be carried out over the entire value chain.
+The scope of the evaluation in terms of the value chain was not clearly specified in the LEAP approach.
+It was therefore recommended to specify that the entire LEAP process must be carried out over the entire value chain.
 The framework now specifies that the objective should be to consider the entire value chain, and to report openly on the perimeter considered.